geometalab/GhostAR/README.md

 After Android Studio finished downloading the SDK, open GhostAR in your Unity Editor and navigate to _Edit_ -> _Preferences..._ -> _External Tools_ and add the path to the SDK you just downloaded.
 Unity should detect the SDK automatically after you press _Browse_.
 If not the default Path to your SDK is: `C:/Users/[Username]/AppData/Local/Android/Sdk`.
 Replace [Username] with your Username without the brackets.

+### Java Development Kit

+If you haven't already installed the Java Development Kit download it from the [Oracle Website](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
+Add the path to the JDK the same way you did with the SDK in the Unity Editor.
+The default path to your JDK is `C:\Program Files\Java\jdk[version]`.
+[Version] referring to your currently installed JDK Version.

 ## Vuforia